stpettersens/uredis/README.md

 ### uredis
-> Redis compatible server and client implemented in Python using only the standard library.
+> Redis compatible server and client implemented in Python using only the standard library.+*

-Latest version is v0.1.0 and the following commands are implemented:
+Latest version is v0.2.0 and the following commands are implemented:

 * HELLO
+* INFO
 * CLIENT
 * PING
 * ECHO
 * SET